-The tour of the Imperial Cities of Morocco Marrakech, Rabat, Fes and Meknes starts with Marrakech.
+The tour of the Imperial Cities of Morocco Marrakech, Rabat, Fez and Meknes starts with Marrakech.

-The starting point of any Moroccan adventure, Marrakech a vivacious city, combines the lively Jmaa –el Fna square and the throbbing heart beat of the medina with a cosmopolitan city centre.
+The starting point of any Moroccan adventure, Marrakesh a vivacious city, combines the lively Jmaa –el Fna square and the throbbing heart beat of the Medina with a cosmopolitan city centre.

 Rabat, the capital city, blends beautiful seaside views with ancient architecture and picturesque Kasbahs.

-Arrive in Marrakech with a private transfer to your luxury hotel and spa.
-A genuine oasis set in 8 hectares of Gardens in the heart of Marrakech and situated close to the bustling medina.
-You will spend two nights here with time to explore the City, and indulge yourself in the largest Spa in Marrakech, A 3000-sqm oasis of holistic luxury featuring the Oriental Thermae®, Dior Institute, Hammam, Signature massages—the only treatments and concepts of their kind in Marrakech.
+Arrive in Marrakesh with a private transfer to your luxury hotel and spa.
+A genuine oasis set in 8 hectares of Gardens in the heart of Marrakesh and situated close to the bustling Medina.
+You will spend two nights here with time to explore the City, and indulge yourself in the largest Spa in Marrakesh, A 3000-sqm oasis of holistic luxury featuring the Oriental Thermae®, Dior Institute, Hammam, Signature massages—the only treatments and concepts of their kind in Marrakesh.

 After Breakfast a short 1 and half hour drive to visit the Roman city of VOLUBILIS which was the capital of Mauritania in King Juba II.
 You can see the House of Orpheus, the Baths of Gallienus, the Temple of Venus and the famous Arch of Caracalla.
 Visit of the imperial city MEKNES founded by Moulay Ismail in the late 14th Century, whose gigantic building across Morocco sparked a huge echo that came to Europe at the Court of Louis XIV King of France.
 And discover impressive monuments such as the Bab El Mansour, the Bab el Khemis, the ramparts, Moulay Ismail’s attic and Lehdim Square.

-Take the morning to relax and enjoy the ambience of your luxury Riad for the last time or have a Hammam,.
-We will depart from Fez after an early lunch for the drive back to Marrakech.
-Arrive early evening at the Resort and Spa in Marrakech
+Take the morning to relax and enjoy the ambience of your luxury Riad for the last time or have a Hammam.
+We will depart from Fez after an early lunch for the drive back to Marrakesh.
+Arrive early evening at the Resort and Spa in Marrakesh.

 After breakfast a day in the Atlas Mountains with a short trip of 30km will show you that nature is on the doorstep in the Ourika Valley.
 The Ourika river descends from the High Atlas, passing by Asguine, Aghbalou, Oulmes and finally the village of Setti Fatma.
 From here it is possible to follow the river up-stream with a local guide showing you the way.
 It takes about two hours to the last of seven waterfalls and to descend again.
 The wild life includes painted frogs, the Moorish gecko, falcons, the crimson winged finch, poplar trees and weeping willows.
 Alternatively you can spend more time trekking in the hills before returning to Marrakesh in the late afternoon.
 On your way back the driver can bring you to the restaurant Ramuntcho which has a terrace with wonderful views of the river and the high, red mountain behind